spyren/Mecrisp-Cube/sdcard/man/TerminalIO.md

 disable the ModemManager, otherwise the ModemManager tries to configure the ACM with some escape sequences.

-After the first connect to the USB host the green LED is switched on.

 USB_USER CN1 Micro USB connector on the MB1355 Nucleo Board.
 USB_USER CN3 USB A plug on the MB1293 dongle.
 ```